The Daphne Shanty

 He waits his death and hungry flies –

-When a shadow crosses salt-caked eyes…
+When shadows cross his salt-caked eyes…

 A figurehead in gold !